-If you're excited to begin your very own ear party, but prefer to start small, a tragus piercing is a great first cartilage piercing.
-This classy-yet-minimalistic ear piercing is a favorite of celebrities like Rihanna and Scarlett Johansson.
+If you're excited to begin your very own ear party, but prefer to start small, a tragus is a great first ear cartilage piercing.
+This classy-yet-minimalistic piercing is a favorite of celebrities like Rihanna and Scarlett Johansson.

 We’ll tell you everything you need to know before you get your tragus pierced– from the expected pain level of getting the actual piercing and proper aftercare to our top style tips for once it’s healed.
 Are you ready to join some of the world’s top trendsetters with gorgeously curated ears?

 - What is a tragus piercing?